amyra98/techie/README.md

 # techie
-techie-Heaven for Programmers is a blog website for programmers by using bootsrap
+techie-Heaven for Programmers is a blog website for programmers which is made by using bootsrap